A TYPICAL Day

-The race cars leave from the Sheraton Hotel at 8 or 9 AM each day.
+The race cars leave from the Sheraton Hotel between 7 and 9 AM each day.
 They drive in regular traffic with a police escort outside of Chihuahua City to the mountains.
 There will be six or more speed stages in a row, before they stop for lunch and service.
-On day #2 they stop on the rim of the Copper Canyon, for lunch.
-Then the cars race back to Chihuahua on the same speed stages.
+On day #2 they stop in Creel for service and then race to the rim of the Copper Canyon, where the stop for lunch.
+After lunch the cars race back to Chihuahua on the same speed stages.
 Normally they get back to the hotel by 5 PM.
 A driver's meeting follows in the early evening.
-The crews have dinner before or after the meeting.
+The crews may have dinner before or after the meeting.
 Crews may work on the cars at lunch, except for the Copper Canyon, when service is before and after the run up the mountain.
 On Sunday afternoon, the race usually ends at a major shopping center, with an awards banquet at the hotel around 7 PM.

 In the La Carrera Panamericana:

 The the alarm clock goes off around 5:30 or 6:00 AM!
 It's time to grab some breakfast, check out of the hotel, check the car, get gas, and find the starting line ("arch") by 6:30 or 7:30 AM.
 Of course, everyone else is trying to do the same.
 Some hotels will be a block from the arch, others will be several miles away.
 Sometimes the directions to the arch are vague and you get lost.
 Allow extra time for everything.
 Make sure you know how to find the arch before you go to bed.
 Sync with the official Carrera time at the white van at the arch, too, and pick up your car's time card.
 Expect the weather to be clear, dry, and a little cool.
 Cool enough at night for a light jacket or sweatshirt.
 Great for racing!
 Sometimes rain from tropical storms does occur in October.
 Treaded tires are helpful.